 All staff will be provided with a copy of Part 1 and Annex A of 'Keeping Children Safe in Education: Information for Staff' which they must read and sign to confirm this.
-In particular, staff must understand their individual responsibility for recognising abuse and taking action to protect a child; passing concerns on at an early stage to enable the school to offer the child and family early help; and to make a referral to social care themselves or press for re-consideration if they believe that action is not being taken to protect a child for whom they have concerns.
+In particular, staff must understand their individual responsibility for recognising abuse and taking action to protect a child; passing concerns on at an early stage to enable the school to offer the child and family Early Help; and to make a referral to social care themselves or press for re-consideration if they believe that action is not being taken to protect a child for whom they have concerns.

-https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/354151/Keeping_children_safe_in_education_Information_for_staff.pdf
+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/835733/Keeping children safe in education 2019.pdf